NACSO connects the communities and organisations that manage and conserve Namibia’s natural resources

 In essence, the Fund seeks to raise and manage a capital sum in endowments to support essential long-term services, and further sinking funds over a 15-year period to finance special projects and short-term needs.
 Essential long-term services are defined as a minimum support package that conservancies and community forests will need at their various stages of development.

 The Community Conservation Fund of Namibia is an ‘Association not for gain’, under the Companies Act of Namibia.
-Its governance structure consists of members who are the founders of the fund and who convene annual general meetings, and a board of directors which appoints a chief executive officer of the Fund.
+Its governance structure consists of members who are the founders of the fund and who convene annual general meetings, and a board of directors that appoints a chief executive officer of the Fund.
 The CEO runs the operations of the Fund from a secretariat and reports to the board of directors.

 A sustainable future